lanl-aea/waves/docs/computational_practices_compute_environment.rst

 on their local computer.
 When running a simulation workflow from a command-line shell, the system ``PATH`` variable tells the shell how to find executable software.
-System paths may be modified by user configuration files; however, managing and maintaining a common set of configuration files among several servers and multiple collaborators can be a difficult and error prone task, often resulting in the common "but it works on *my* computer" complaint.
+System paths may be modified by user configuration files; however, managing and maintaining a common set of configuration files among several servers and multiple collaborators can be a difficult and error-prone task, often resulting in the common "but it works on *my* computer" complaint.

 Instead of managing an ever growing ``case`` or ``if`` structure to handle system changes out of your control, one solution to managing a common environment is to keep a version controlled environment file used for creating a common